labs13-build-my-app/frontend/README.md

 🚫Replace text below with a description of the API

 You can do anything your heart can imagine.
 In life you need colors.
 This is where you take out all your hostilities and frustrations.
 It's better than kicking the puppy dog around and all that so.
 I'm sort of a softy, I couldn't shoot Bambi except with a camera.
 Trees get lonely too, so we'll give him a little friend.
 We'll lay all these little funky little things in there.

-## 3️⃣ Misc API here

-🚫Replace text below with a description of the API

-When you do it your way you can go anywhere you choose.
-Let your heart take you to wherever you want to be.
-If I paint something, I don't want to have to explain what it is.
-A tree needs to be your friend if you're going to paint him.
-That's a son of a gun of a cloud.
-Even the worst thing we can do here is good.

-## 3️⃣ Misc API here

-🚫Replace text below with a description of the API

-Volunteering your time; it pays you and your whole community fantastic dividends.
-Maybe there's a happy little waterfall happening over here.
-You can spend all day playing with mountains.
-We don't have to be committed.
-We are just playing here.
-You have freedom here.
-The only guide is your heart.
-It's cold, but it's beautiful.

 # 3️⃣ Environment Variables